tasbouz/serverless-go/README.md

-# Serverless Go Service
+# Serverless Go Application

-A serveless go application that provides two services:
+A serveless go application that I built while I was learning Go and FaaS.
+The application provides two services:
 - Finds the n'th element of Fibonacci sequence
 - Checks if a number is prime